 Frequently Asked QuestionsFrequently Asked Questions

-Professional advisors provide information and guidance to help students make informed educational decisions.
-Students are encouraged to meet with an advisor at least once each semester.
-To schedule an advising appointment, contact: College of Health Sciences
+Professional advisors provide information and guidance to help you make informed educational decisions.
+You are encouraged to meet with your advisor at least once each semester.
+To schedule an advising appointment, call (414) 229-2758.

 How can I apply?